abarker/typped/doc/sphinx_docs/dispatching.rst

    will cause multiple constructs to match as a normal thing.
 These ties will not be uniquely resolvable by a priority system.

-   To resolve an overload with multiple constructs the expression must first be parsed to find the actual types.
-This requires a handler function, which is circular since the construct determines the handler.
-One approach might be to assume that all the corresponding handler functions are identical in case of ties and just pick one to call, but that could mask some error conditions.
-The associated evaluation function and AST data would still need to be selected from among the collection of matching constructs.
-It seems simpler to just to store all the overloaded signatures and their associated data with a construct.
+   To resolve an overload the expression must first be parsed to find the actual types.
+Resolving the actual types requires a handler function, which is stored with a construct.
+This is circular if separate constructs are used for each overload.
+One approach might be to assume that if there are multiple constructs which match at the same priority then they all have the same handler function.
+You could then just pick one to call, but that could mask some error conditions.
+After the actual types are found a unique construct would still need to be determined from among the matches in order to access the associated evaluation function and AST data.
+It seems simpler to just to store all the overloaded signatures and their associated data with a single construct.